DengShunChen/DengShunChen/README.md

 Transitioning to the Meteorological Bureau, my focus shifted towards testing and developing global data assimilation systems.
 Over ten years, I led the Global Data Assimilation team, pioneering advancements such as the Global Ensemble Prediction System for Typhoon Track and innovative techniques like Hybrid 3DEnVar and Hybrid 4DEnVar.

-Presently, at the Central Meteorological Administration, I manage the maintenance of High-Performance Computing (HPC) and Numerical Weather Prediction (NWP) systems, seamlessly merging my atmospheric science expertise with IT proficiency to ensure the reliability of critical meteorological infrastructure.
+Presently, at the Central Weather Administration, I manage the maintenance of High-Performance Computing (HPC) and Numerical Weather Prediction (NWP) systems, seamlessly merging my atmospheric science expertise with IT proficiency to ensure the reliability of critical meteorological infrastructure.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=dengshunchen&hide_progress=true)